cloudmesh/cloudmesh-installer/FAQ.md

 In case it does not, please use the `cloudmesh-installer` approach wich is more or less the same, but with much more advanced features.

-## I folloed the one line installer but it did not work
+## I followed the one line installer but it still did not work

 There may be a dependency issue between older installs.
 You could try to uninstall all cloudmesh packages including the eggs you find. the egs you can find with